|Areas of expertise||

 Between 2007 and 2010 I taught tutorials across a range of History courses at NUI Galway.
 In 2010 I was responsible for teaching part of a lecture module on the subject of 'The Tudors: religion, state and society' at NUI Galway.
 In 2008 and 2009 I delivered introductory lectures on seventeenth-century Ireland to the MA class in Irish Studies.

-I have delivered talks on a range of subjects at the Royal College of Physicians of Ireland, the Moate Historical Society, the Old Drogheda Society, the Irish Genealogical Society, the Sligo Field Club, the Drumraney Heritage Group, the Cromwell Association and Ballintubber Abbey (Octocentenary Lecture Series).
+I have delivered talks on a range of subjects at the County Mayo History Festival, the Clans of Ireland AGM, the Royal College of Physicians of Ireland, the Moate Historical Society, the Old Drogheda Society, the Irish Genealogical Society, the Sligo Field Club, the Drumraney Heritage Group, the Cromwell Association and Ballintubber Abbey (Octocentenary Lecture Series).
 I have contributed to various blogs.
 In 2016 I was a contributor to a BBC Radio NI programme entitled 'Was Cromwell Really All That Bad?'

 |Committees & Associations||